priyanshu2119/Spin_The_Wheel/README.md

 ---

 Well, that's all folks!
 Hope this project makes your day a bit more fun and your event a lot more exciting.
-Feel free to tinker with it - break it, fix it, make it play the Macarena, whatever floats your boat!
+Feel free to tinker with it - break it, fix it, make it play the Sitar, whatever floats your boat!

 Happy coding, and may the odds be ever in your favor! 🎯✨